 The Risks and Downsides: The Cost of Complexity

 While powerful, these sophisticated strategies carry hidden operational and strategic risks that are often overlooked by advisors focused only on the tax savings.
+Improper implementation can result in substantial tax bills due to IRS audits or disallowed deductions.
+For a comprehensive approach, refer to this capital allocation framework for growing companies.

 Compliance and Administrative Burden